Eight people were killed and several others were injured on Oct. 31, 2017, in the deadliest terror attack in New York City since Sept. 11, 2001.

-Here's what we know about the attack and ongoing investigation, according to the NYPD, as well as state and local officials.
+Here’s what we know about the attack and the investigation.

 Saipov drove a rented Home Depot pickup truck onto the West Side Highway’s bike path near Houston Street at 3:05 p.m., according to the complaint.
 He drove south on the bike path to Chambers Street, hitting cyclists and pedestrians before crashing into a school bus and emerging with a pellet gun and a paintball gun, the complaint said.